Enno III, Count of East Frisia: Family and children

 Enno III was married twice.
 Firstly, he married Countess Walburgis of Rietberg (1556–1586), daughter and heiress of Count John II of Rietberg, Lord of Esens, Stedesdorf and Wittmund and Countess Agnes of Bentheim-Steinfurt.
-Countess Walburgis, a descendant of Hero Oomkens von Esens, brought the estates of Harlingerland and Rietberg to East Frisia.
+Countess Walburgis, a descendant of Hero Oomkens von Esens, brought the Lordships of Esens, Stedesdorf and Wittmund and County of Rietberg to East Frisia.
 They had three children: